CS2 Mirage Callouts Guide CS2 Mirage Callouts Guide

 Tetris

-Tetris is the set of boxes located just outside A Site, where attackers usually set up to push onto the site.
-It provides cover and is a key staging area for A Site assaults.
+Tetris is the set of boxes located just outside A Site, from where attackers enter the A site to initiate the push.

 Palace

 Palace is the elevated room located just above A Site.
 It gives attackers a direct view of the site, and it’s where many pushes and lurk plays come from.
-Defenders often try to maintain control of Palace to prevent the attackers from gaining the upper hand.
+Usually, one T player will stay there for post plant to defend the site.

 A Ramp